Graduate Admissions Information Session

 The Department interprets equivalency very broadly, and considers courses taken in departments other than the Study of Religion as potentially appropriate, so long as the course content or the student’s work in the course included substantial study of religion.

 Students will need to have language preparation that enables them to meet the language requirements of the M.A. program.
 Students who are contemplating graduate study in this Department are advised to secure in advance the languages requisite for their areas of scholarly interest.

 Students without sufficient breadth or quantity of course work in religion, or without appropriate language preparation, will be asked to take additional work, either before admission or during an extended M.A. program as stipulated in their admission offer.

 Application information, including a link to the online application, is available at https://apply.sgs.utoronto.ca/Default.aspx .
-Please note that the online application for September 2017 admission will be available as of October 1.
+Please note that the online application for September 2020 admission will be available as of October 1.
 The Department uses a self-administered online application form.
-Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and forward original copies of all transcripts.
+Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and upload scanned copies of their transcripts.

 A complete application consists of:

 1. Scanned copies of all previous post-secondary transcripts.

 2. A statement (two pages maximum) of proposed study.
 For M.A. applicants, this should be a succinct statement of an intended topic or area of graduate study, a summary of preparatory training in appropriate theories, methods, and languages, and an indication of why the Department for the Study of Religion is a suitable place for the intended area of study.